 In conversations with friends and colleagues in many organizations over the years, it seems that not much has changed since the 1970’s.
 Now we can add in the standard conference call scenario of constant interruptions as people check in after the meeting has started and the chair starts all over again.

-Here was my observation after a day of meetings in 2008 — two meetings in one day.
+Here was my observations after a day of meetings in 2008 — two meetings in one day.
 One was traditional.
 Use the telephone, get everyone on the same page through lengthy discussions, follow up with e-mail, work several iterations, many phone calls and lots more email.
-No one uses social media in their work flow.
-Getting paid for this work.
-Conference call — almost three hours.
-The other meeting was between three bloggers, all who read each other’s writing and understand their perspectives.
-The idea is to try a new initiative and see what happens.
-Invest some time but no money.
-Initiate first discussion on a collaborative web document.
-Get going now.
-Conference call — one hour.
+No one used social media in their work flow.
+I was getting paid for this work.
+Conference call lasted almost three hours.
+The other meeting was between three bloggers, all who read each other’s writing and understood their perspectives.
+The idea was to try a new initiative and see what happens.
+We invested some time but no money.
+We initiated our first discussion on a collaborative web document.
+Got going right away.
+Conference call lasted one hour.
 Which meeting was successful?
 Which got me more excited?